- Reference >

 contains a maximum of 3 restaurants.
 Otherwise, if the document _id

-, the group contains at most a single
+does not match userProfileCity, the group contains at most a single

 restaurant.
 The init function receives both

-arguments from the initArgs array.
+the city userProfileCity arguments from the initArgs array.

-For each document that the $accumulator
+For each document that the $accumulator processes, it pushes

-of the restaurant to the restaurants
+the name of the restaurant to the restaurants array, provided

-that name would not put the length of restaurants
+that name would not put the length of restaurants over the max

 value.
 With each document that is processed, the accumulate function returns the updated state.